NoraCodes/nora.codes/content/post/names-legal-names-and-fractally-deferred-responsibility.md

 ## Names

-I suspect few would disagree that a name is a collection of letters, which represents a collection of sounds,[^letters_and_sounds] which people use to refer to an individual in a particular context.
+I suspect few would disagree that a name is a collection of characters[^not_letters] which represents a collection of sounds,[^letters_and_sounds] which people use to refer to an individual in a particular context.

 [^letters_and_sounds]: It is possible that, in our modern society, the letters come before the sounds, and the sounds represent the letters.
 I’ll leave that one to the philosophers and linguists to hash out.

+[^not_letters]: As several commenters pointed out, it's not just letters, as Mrs. O'Leary or X Æ A-12 Musk will tell you.

 That statement is worded very deliberately. **People** use names to refer to **other people**; yes, organizations have names, but those are almost always much more fixed and less commonly abbreviated.
 Elizabeth may be Lizzie, Liz, and Ella to different friends and relatives, and of course William can be Will, Willy, Bill, or Billy, but it's a rare company that gets such nicknames, beyond initilisms.